agybarra/cse15l-lab-reports/labReport2.md

 * The main method
 * The handleRequest method

-The relevant argument for this screenshot is the `"/add-message"`
+The relevant arguments for this screenshot are the "args" and the "url" arguments that are passed through the main and handleRequest methods respectively.

+The values that are in relevant fields are the values of the messages ArrayList